EMBRYOPSIDA Pirani & Prado (crown group)

 Bacterial/Fungal Associations.
 The ergoline alkaloids of Convolvulaceae like Ipomoea and Turbina appear to be synthesized by associated ascomycete clavicipitalean fungi and are found in tissues where those fungi also occur (e.g. Ahimsa-Müller et al. 2007; Markert et al. 2008; see also Eserman et al. 2013).
 About 20% of Ipomoeeae form associations with Periglandula and are ergot alkaloid-positive (Beaulieu et al. 2012).
 However, pyrrolizidine alkaloids are synthesized by the plant, and homospermidine synthase (HSS) is the first gene in the PA biosynthetic pathway; PA alkaloids may have evolved more than once in the family, but HSS evolved only once (the apomorphy!) in the [Aniseae + Merremieae + Ipomoeae + Convolvuleae] clade (see Stefanovic et al. 2003) following a gene duplication (Reimann et al. 2004; Kaltenegger et al. 2013).

 Genes & Genomes.
 Cuscuta exaltata, at least, has retained most of the genes associated with photosynthesis, perhaps because of their involvement in lipid synthesis (McNeal et al. 2007).
-However, gene loss can be quite extensive, many protein-encoding genes being lost in some holoparasitic clades (Braukmann et al. 2013; see also Krause 2011).
-Mitochondrial genes, at least, can move from Cuscuta to its host, and example being in Plantago (Mower et al. 2010).
+However, gene loss in the genus can be quite extensive, many protein-encoding genes being lost in some holoparasitic clades (Braukmann et al. 2013; see also Krause 2011).
+Mitochondrial genes, at least, may move from Cuscuta to its host, and example being in Plantago (Mower et al. 2010).

 Chemistry, Morphology, etc. Glycine betaines are rather commonly accumulated in Convolvulaceae (Rhodes & Hanson 1993), perhaps surprising since it is not a family of halophytes.
 Wood fluorescence occurs, but not often.
 Humbertia has hard wood with the odor of sandalwood.
-Successive cambia have been reported from some species of Ipomoea (Terrazas et al. 2011).
+Successive cambia have been reported from some species of Ipomoea (Terrazas et al. 2011) and Carlquist (2013) noted the occurrence of interxylary phloem in that genus and Turbina.
 Adventitous roots on the stem may develop in two lines sublateral to and below the petiole.

 The bracts may be adnate to the pedicel and accrescent (wind dispersal: Neuropeltis), or the bracteoles may be much enlarged (e.g. Calystegia).
 Some Convolvuloideae have flowers with slight oblique disymmetry (Lefort 1951), while the zygomorphy of the flowers of Humbertia is largely positional, indeed, they are drawn as being polysymmetric by Pichon (1947).
 The sepals of Humbertia have five traces, but in Convolvuloideae there are fewer; secretory cells are apparently restricted to the flower (Deroin 1993).
 The corolla tube of some Cuscuta and some other members of the family is strictly speaking a corolla-stamen tube, both contributing integrally to the tubular structure (Prenner et al. 2002).
 The infrastaminal scales found in Cuscuta may protect the nectar or the ovary (Riviere et al. 2013).
 Weberling (1989) described the ovary as being fundamentally gynobasic, although with an apical septum.
 The seed coat is perhaps the most complex of that of any other [asterid I + II], being up to about 30 cells thick and consisting of several types of cells, some much thickened and lignified; see Govil (1971) and Kaur and Singh (1987) for details.
 There are a few, mostly old records of protein crystalloids in the nucleus (Speta 1977; Thaler 1966).